genFD/code-journey-intro/readme.md

 Thanks for checking this repo.

-This repo attempts to apply programming concepts by building simple and small projects and gradually evolve towards production-grade full-stack application.
+This repo attempts to apply programming concepts by building simple and small projects and gradually evolve towards some production-grade full-stack applications.

 <!-- production-grade full-stack application (not a low-value project but a product-like project that could be translate into real business). -->